React theming with emotion

 Global styles

-To make sure the sky fills the whole page, we need to set the width
+To make sure the sky fills the whole page, we need to set the width and height of the body to 100%.

 This is a great use case for applying global styles.